Oudai-Gadhi/pam_project/README.md

 > 🔒 If `pam-db` is exfiltrated, no credentials leak.
 The database contains only metadata: who requested, what they requested, when, and the certificate serial number.

+### Why `source-address` Can't Be the User's IP

+When Guacamole is in the path, the TCP client that reaches the target is **`guacd`**, not the developer's browser.
+If the Vault role sets a `source-address` critical option to the browser IP, the target will reject the session — the source IP is `guacd`'s, not the browser's.

+The broker records the browser IP in the audit trail instead.
+If you later want `source-address` enforcement, use the `guacd` egress CIDR.

 ---

 ## 🚀 Quick Start